druzziel/SortBot/README.md

 # SortBot
-SortBot is a game that implements GameplayKit's Decision Trees
+SortBot is a game written in Swift for iOS that implements GameplayKit's Decision Trees.